jolynch/pinch/server/README.md

 There is also a pure file API available on the local server via control
 pipes:
 ```
+# Step 1: Setup the pipeline you want

 $ PIPELINE=$(curl -s 'localhost:8080/pinch?min-level=1&timeout=2m')
 $ echo $PIPELINE | jq .
 {